surma/surma.dev/content/things/spreadsheet.md

 }
 ```

-I don’t know if drilling down to a DOM element using `ev.target.value` is idiomatic for React, but it works like a charm!
+I don’t know if drilling down to a DOM element using `ev.target.value` is idiomatic in React, but it works like a charm!
 Notice how I display `cell.computedValue` when the user is not editing, but use `cell.value` as the value for the input field.

 ### eval